Singapore University of Technology and Design: History

 The founding president is Thomas L. Magnanti, who is a professor associated with the Massachusetts Institute of Technology (MIT).

+SUTD's founding provost, Professor Chong Tow Chong, took over as the university's second president in 2018.
+The university's current president Phoon Kok Kwang took over from 1 August 2024.

 Campuses

 SUTD's interim campus was at the former ITE College Dover campus in Dover from its founding in April 2012 until December 2014.
-Its permanent campus, which opened in January 2015, is located near the Changi Business Park, and is served by Upper Changi Station on the Downtown MRT Line.
+Its permanent campus, which opened in January 2015, is located near the Changi Business Park, and is served by Upper Changi Station on the Downtown MRT line.
 As of 2018, it is the only university to be located in the eastern part of Singapore.
 Through an open selection process, SUTD appointed DP Architects Pte.
 Ltd., in collaboration with UNStudio from Amsterdam, to design the academic cluster of its permanent campus in Upper Changi.

 Academics

 Undergraduate programmes

-A four-year full-time undergraduate programme will be offered in SUTD.
-Students have the option to choose between five available pillars: Computer Science and Design (CSD), Engineering Product Development (EPD), Engineering Systems and Design (ESD), Architecture and Sustainable Design (ASD), and Design and Artificial Intelligence (DAI).
+A four-year full-time undergraduate programme is offered at SUTD.
+Students have the option to choose between five available degree programmes: Computer Science and Design (CSD), Engineering Product Development (EPD), Engineering Systems and Design (ESD), Architecture and Sustainable Design (ASD), and Design and Artificial Intelligence (DAI).

 Graduate programmes

-A two-year full-time MIT–SUTD Dual master's degree programme will be offered in collaboration with MIT to talented graduates with a keen interest in research in one of the following areas: Civil and Environmental Engineering, Supply Chain Management, or Engineering in Manufacturing.
+A two-year full-time MIT–SUTD Dual master's degree programme was offered in collaboration with MIT to talented graduates with a keen interest in research in one of the following areas: Civil and Environmental Engineering, Supply Chain Management, or Engineering in Manufacturing.
 Graduate opportunities also include the SUTD PhD Programme.
 Candidates will spend up to one year in the United States and the other year in Singapore, receiving master's degrees from both MIT and SUTD.

 With MIT, SUTD has launched joint postgraduate programmes to jump-start research at the university.
 The PhD programme has a strong emphasis on interdisciplinary and collaborative research and is enhanced by opportunities for industry internships, overseas research attachments, and teaching experience.
 The initial intake in 2012 included ten post-doctoral researchers.
 Post-doctorate fellows spend one year at MIT and then another year at SUTD where they conduct research and teach.

+As of 2025, there are no active formal collaborations between SUTD and MIT.